MAIN NEWS HEADLINES

 Random House, Inc. titles also received a trove of major literary prizes.
 Among them, the Pulitzer Prize for Biography for MASTER OF THE SENATE: The Years of Lyndon Johnson by Robert A. Caro; three National Book Critics Circle Awards: Fiction, ATONEMENT by Ian McEwan; Biography, CHARLES DARWIN: The Power of Place, Vol. II by Janet Browne; and Criticism, TESTS OF TIME by William H. Gass; four National Book Award finalists; two Newbery Honor winners: HOOT by Carl Hiaasen and PICTURES OF HOLLIS WOODS by Patricia Reilly Giff; and the Giller Prize in Canada for THE IN-BETWEEN WORLD OF VIKRAM LALL by M. G. Vassanji.
 J. M. Coetzee, long published by Random House in the U.K., Canada, Australasia, and Spain, became Random Houses newest Nobel Prize for Literature laureate.

 For the fifth consecutive year, Random House North America led all publishing groups in the total number of recently published hardcovers chosen by the editors of The New York Times Book Reviewas Notable Books for 2003: 115 titles, more than twice as many as the publisher’s nearest competitor.
-Three of the nine Editors Choice titles of the best books of 2003 are Random House titles: THE FORTRESS OF SOLITUDE by Jonathan Lethem; LIVING TO TELL THE TALE by Gabriel García Márquez; and SAMUEL PEPYS: The Unequalled Self by Claire Tomalin.“Our stature this
+Three of the nine Editors Choice titles of the best books of 2003 are Random House titles: THE FORTRESS OF SOLITUDE by Jonathan Lethem; LIVING TO TELL THE TALE by Gabriel García Márquez; and SAMUEL PEPYS: The Unequalled Self by Claire Tomalin.

 year as the only truly